scrapy/parsel/docs/xpath-tutorial.rst

 .. note::
     Here we saw that predicates can also appear in the middle of the location path.
-Indeed, predicates are (a optional) part of each location step.
+Indeed, predicates are an (optional) part of each location step.

 Nested predicates
 ~~~~~~~~~~~~~~~~~